 \subsection{$\pi \pi \to K \bar{K}$ and $(g-2)_\mu$}

-Another topic of interest, where dispersion relations provide a solid framework to work with, is the hadronic contributions to the $(g-2)_\mu$.
-Explaining in detail the different approaches towards the $(g-2)_\mu$ determination is out of our scope and we refer the reader to the modern review on Ref.~\cite{Aoyama:2020ynm}.
-Nevertheless we comment very briefly in the motivation for its study.
-The anomalous magnetic moment of the muon can be determined both theoretically, either data driven or from Lattice QCD, and the results have a considerable tension with the experimental values.
-Of all Standard Model contributions to $(g-2)_\mu$ both the QED and Electroweak contributions have been obtained from perturbation theory to a high degree of accuracy.
-Nowadays the largest factor to the final uncertainty comes from Hadronic contributions, which are have to be calculated in a non-perturbative way.
+Another topic of interest, where dispersion relations provide a solid framework to work with, is the hadronic contribution to the $(g-2)_\mu$.
+Explaining in detail the different approaches towards the $(g-2)_\mu$ determination is out of our scope and we refer the reader to the recent review on Ref.~\cite{Aoyama:2020ynm}.
+Nevertheless, we comment very briefly on the motivation for its study.
+The anomalous magnetic moment of the muon can be determined both theoretically, either data-driven or from lattice QCD, and experimentally (see for instance \cite{Bennett:2002jb,Bennett:2004pv,Bennett:2006fi}).
+Of all the Standard Model contributions to $(g-2)_\mu$ both the QED and electroweak contributions have been obtained from perturbation theory to a high degree of accuracy.
+Nowadays the largest factor to the final uncertainty comes from hadronic contributions, which have to be calculated in a non-perturbative way.
 These are classified according to their diagram topology into the so-called Hadron Vacuum Polarization ($HVP$) and Hadronic Light by Light ($HLbL$) terms.
 In the past these contributions were determined using various models, hence producing large systematic uncertainties.

-The experimental determination coming from the E821 collaboration at Brookhaven~\cite{Bennett:2002jb,Bennett:2004pv} had at the time of the publications smaller uncertainties than both the $HVP$ and $HLbL$ theoretical predictions.
-However in the last few years formidable improvements have been made to this topic, lead by dispersive formalisms applied to existing data analyses including mesonic final states.
-The final result quoted in Ref.~\cite{Aoyama:2020ynm} reads
+However, in the last few years, considerable improvements have been made to this topic, led by dispersive formalisms applied to existing data analyses including mesonic final states.
+A theoretical study group, the \emph{Muon $g-2$ Theory Initiative}~\cite{Aoyama:2020ynm} was recently formed, to lead the analyses as well as weighting and averaging the theoretical evaluations regarding the various $(g-2)_\mu$ contributions.
+Their recent final result \cite{Aoyama:2020ynm} reads